Dr Riccardo Natoli

 Senior Lecturer, College of Business

-In addition, Riccardo has taught postgraduate and undergraduate units in finance, applied economics research, risk management and statistics at Victoria University.
-He is also currently involved in supervising postgraduate research students.
+Riccardo is on the editorial boards of two ABDC A-rank journals.
+He has also taught postgraduate and undergraduate units in business research, finance, risk management, statistics and quantitative analysis at Victoria University and is currently involved in supervising postgraduate PhD and DBA students.

 Refereed journal articles